reillybergeron/FetchAssessment/README.md

 - **GET** /receipts/{id}/points — Retrieve the points awarded for a previously submitted receipt by its ID

 ## Edit 5/21/2025
-Based on feedback, unit tests have been added, and the CalculatePoints function in points.go has been refactored into smaller sub-functions, each handling a specific rule for point calculation.
+Based on feedback, unit tests have been included, and the CalculatePoints function in points.go has been refactored into smaller sub-functions, each handling a specific rule for point calculation.
 These changes improve both readability and testability of the code.

 ## Project Files Overview